Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Is it appropriate to visit a working fishing village?

-Yes, with the same respect you'd apply anywhere.
-Don't photograph people without permission, don't get in the way of the fish landing (stand back and observe), and treat it as a genuine place of work rather than a performance put on for tourists.
-The fishermen and women are entirely accustomed to visitors; they just need to get on with their work.
+Yes, with the respect you'd bring anywhere.
+Don't photograph people without asking, don't get in the way of the landing (stand back and watch), and treat it as a workplace, not a show.
+The fishermen and women are well used to visitors — they just need to get on.

 What time should I arrive?